 4) Use props and supports.

 Use whatever it takes to help take the pressure and strain off your body.
-This is especially important if you’re nursing for long periods of time or if you have a heavy or floppy baby.
+This is especially important if you’re nursing for long periods of time or if you have a heavy baby or a baby who is unable to hold up his or her own weight yet.
 Using supports will enable your body to relax and will help you avoid carrying excess tension in your muscles.
 It will also help your baby feel more comfortable.